 3.2 Should your holiday include a yacht charter a copy of the relevant terms of business of the yacht charter company will be forwarded to you on receipt of your deposit.
 Should you require a copy of these terms of business prior to that date they may be obtained on request.
 These terms of business may contain different conditions from those contained herein and you will be required to sign a copy of these terms before you take delivery of your boat.

 3.3 The outstanding balance of the price of your holiday is due no later than 70 days before the date of departure.
 Should we not receive payment of the balance by this date we reserve the right to treat your booking as cancelled by you and the terms of clause 5 will apply.
 If you are booking within 70 days of the date of departure full payment will be required.

 3.4 We will accept one payment per passenger towards the balance.
 Additional payments may be made but a charge of £2 per payment will be made to cover the additional costs to us.
-A 2% surcharge will be added for Visa and Mastercard credit cards and company card payments, a 3% surcharge will be made for non UK bank cards of all types.
+As of 13 January 2018, no surcharge will be added for payments made by personal credit or debit cards but a 2.5% surcharge will apply for payment by company card.
 We do not accept payment by American Express or non-UK bank card.
 We will process card payments based on the type of card advised by the client, however, we reserve the right to surcharge the client if the bank later charges the company.

 4.1 We will do our best to accommodate any alterations you may request after the contract is formed.

 4.2 To make an alteration the Party Leader must send us notice.